Meta Prompting for AI Systems: Meta Prompting

 \section{Meta Prompting}

-Meta Prompting is an advanced prompting technique that focuses on the structural and syntactical aspects of problems, prioritizing the general format and pattern over specific content details.
-It aims to construct a more abstract, structured approach to interacting with large language models (LLMs), emphasizing the structure and syntax of information.
-This technique is particularly effective in contexts where the underlying pattern or framework of a problem is crucial for understanding or solving it.
+Meta Prompting is a prompting technique that emphasizes the structural and syntactic aspects of a task: the fields to produce, the order in which to address them, and the interfaces between intermediate steps.
+It replaces content-rich demonstrations with an abstract, reusable scaffold.
+Whether this scaffold improves accuracy is an empirical question and can depend on the task, model, and template.

-\begin{definition}[Meta Prompt] A Meta Prompt is an example-agnostic structured prompt designed to capture the reasoning structure of a specific category of tasks.
-It provides a scaffold that outlines the general approach to a problem, enabling LLMs to fill in specific details as needed.
-This approach allows for more efficient and targeted use of LLM capabilities by focusing on the "how" of problem-solving rather than the "what". \end{definition}
+\begin{definition}[Meta Prompt] A \emph{meta-prompt} is an example-agnostic structured prompt designed to specify the reasoning and output schema for a family of tasks.
+It provides a scaffold that an LLM can instantiate with task-specific content.
+The emphasis is on the procedural ``how'' rather than on worked examples of the task-specific ``what.'' \end{definition}

+This emphasis on structure is analogous to type theory (Appendix~\ref{sec:intro-type-theory}): prompt fields can be annotated with type-like descriptions such as \texttt{ProblemStatement: string}, \texttt{ReasoningSteps: list[string]}, and \texttt{FinalAnswer: symbolic-expression}.
+A text prompt alone does not enforce a type system, but a parser, constrained decoder, or validator can enforce the associated schema.
+Figures~\ref{fig:meta-prompt-math-json} and~\ref{fig:meta-prompt-math-markdown} illustrate such structured prompts.